njm1796/CyberBootCampP1/README.md

 -
 - Run the playbook, and navigate to the web vms to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:
+_Answer the following questions to fill in the blanks:
 - _Which file is the playbook?
 Where do you copy it? /etc/ansible/file/filebeat-configuration.yml

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 The host file.
 Edit the /etc/ansible/host file to add webserver/elkserver ip addresses and ansible_python_interpreter=/usr/bin/python3